-What is Muscle Protein Synthesis?
+Muscle Protein Synthesis

 When amino acids combine together to form muscle tissue, this process of “anabolism” is called “muscle protein synthesis”.
-This includes the synthesis of actin, myosin and other myofibrillar proteins.
+This includes the synthesis of actin, myosin, and other myofibrillar proteins.
 Actin filaments are thin while myosin filaments are thicker.
 The sliding of these filaments over each other is what allows the muscles to contract and relax.

 When protein breakdown overtakes protein synthesis rates, muscle loss occurs due to the negative protein balance.
 When the rate of protein synthesis is more than the breakdown rate, the resulting positive protein balance leads to muscle growth.

 Our bodies normally swing between these two states.
 No major changes are seen in the mass muscle of the body on a day-to-day basis as both these processes take place at similar rates, maintaining a balanced cycle of cellular regeneration.

 Hyperaminoacidemia for Increased Protein Synthesis Rates

-Immediately after consuming protein, for a short time period, the number of amino acids in the blood are elevated.
-Known as hyperaminoacidemia, this stimulates higher rates of protein synthesis than at a resting state.
+Immediately after consuming protein, for a short time period, the number of amino acids in the blood is elevated.
+This is known as hyperaminoacidemia (1).
+Being in this phase stimulates higher rates of protein synthesis than at a resting state.